GrumpyOldTroll/chromium_fork/README.md

 Recommended in both the host and the container is to `. out/Default/env.sh` to set these variables in your shell while working, the rest of the commands will use these variables assuming they've been set.

-For doing rebases you may want to set [rerere](https://git-scm.com/book/en/v2/Git-Tools-Rerere):
+For doing rebases you may want to set [rerere](https://git-scm.com/book/en/v2/Git-Tools-Rerere).
+Also, there's typically a warning about checking for renames unless you set the limit high:

 ~~~
 git config --global rerere.enabled true
+git config --global merge.renamelimit 15000
 ~~~

 ## Failure Modes